EnricoPicci/observable-mongo/README.md

 # observable-mongo
-Functions that provide node mongods driver APIs as Observables
+Functions that provide 'node mongodb driver APIs' as Observables

 To run the tests it is required to have a working instance of Mongo to connect to.
-Assuming there is such instance, create a "config.ts" file in the "src" folder to store the uri and credentials to access Mongo, along this example export const config = {
-    mongoUri: "mongodb+srv://user:password@cluster-uri",
-}
+There is a defualt instance on Mongo Atlas whose uri and credentials are defined in "config.ts" file in the "src" folder.

-In case you want to run the tests locally, after the "config.ts" file has been added, run the command "npm run tsc" to rigenerate the "dist" directory with the configuration information
+In case you want to run the tests on other mongo instances, change "config.ts" and run the command "npm run tsc" to rigenerate the "dist" directory with the configuration information